Kihumba/private-/Phase-C/Python for Web/Curriculum/1 - HTTP and Web Services/README.md

 **Skill Description**
 ----------
-On order to use Python when developing for the web, the Fellow must first show complete understanding of HTTP and Web services.
-This includes various components, including HTTP protocol, REST, and consuming APIs.
+The Fellow will have a foundational understanding of HTTP and web services, including HTTP protocol, REST, and consuming APIs.

 **Output**
 ----------